Sunday, May 21, 2017

 I left home early as it was a long journey to Tai Po Kau Nature Reserve.
 Strolling up to the hilltop leisurely and after climbing the final 300 steep steps, I reached the hilltop at noon.

-When the weather is good, this particular location is deeming with life.
+When the weather is good, this particular location is teeming with life.
 There were two individual Tawny Mime (Papilio agestor) on this hill top.

 A slow-flying butterfly, Tawny Mime tends to perch high on foilage.
 So the blue sky and the red leaves of another tall tree make the background of this shot colourful.